liquid-labs/Liquid-Labs/policy/code/procedures/Code Modification Procedure.md

 * The PR owner or a Project Manager may transfer PR ownership due to qualifactions and/or availability.
 * By reviewing changes, each reviewer asserting they are qualified to make assertions regarding their portion of the review.
 * Whenever possible, reviews should be performed by individuals who did not make significant contributions to the changes under review.
-* The Chief Host Engineer must review all changes.
+* The Chief Code Engineer must review all changes.

 * All necessary attestations will be encoded in the PR as checkable task items and must be processed by assigned reviewers.